pviotti/vps/README.md

 ## Applications

 > Prerequisites:
-This setup assumes you own a DNS domain, and your made its `A Record` for the naked domain (`@`) and for the subdomains (`*`) point to the VM public IP.
+this setup assumes you own a DNS domain, and your made its `A Record`s for naked domain (`@`) and subdomains (`*`) point to the VM's public IP.
 Failing that, you'll still be able to run the applications, but Caddy will have issues creating the certificates to use for the HTTPS connections.
-Notice that while Azure virtual machine are assigned a public DNS name (e.g. `<name>.<region>.cloudapp.azure.net`), their DNS setting does not allow using subdomains, so it won't work.
+Notice that while Azure virtual machine have a public DNS name (e.g. `<name>.<region>.cloudapp.azure.net`), their DNS setting does not allow using subdomains, so it won't work.